 Stantec was selected as the top scoring consultant and approval of moving forward with the contract was approved at the Executive Board in January.
 Notice to proceed was issued to Stantec in February and the first Core Technical Team (CTT) meeting was held on March 10, 2020.
-The last Core Technical Team was held on May 11, 2020 discussing what we have heard so far, existing conditions, and public engagement strategies.
 A project work plan and public participation plan have been developed.
 The website with an interactive map for identifying issues/points of interest, as well as a survey, is active at www.neasupdate.com.
-The Stakeholder Oversight Team (SOT) has been contacted with an invite to participate including information on the NEAS Update such as the website, survey, and interactive map used to identify points of interest or issues.
-Nine small group stakeholder interviews were held May 21 and 22 around a variety of topic areas with 46 attendees total.
-Virtual public meetings were also held on Tuesday, June 9th and Saturday, June 13th.
-Feedback will be discussed at the next CTT/SOT meeting.
+The Stakeholder Oversight Team (SOT) has been contacted with an invite to participate including information on the NEAS Update including the website, survey, and interactive map used to identify points of interest or issues.
+Stantec is currently working with CAMPO staff and the CTT on issues identification, analyzing existing conditions, land use scenario planning, policy recommendations, and preparing information for the next CTT meeting to be held on May 11.
+A virtual public project symposium has also been scheduled for Tuesday, June 9th at 5:30 PM and Saturday, June 13th at 10:00 AM.
+The public symposium will engage participants in discussion on what's important in the region to determine guiding principles, discuss trade-offs, and obtain feedback on identifying issues in the area.
 The project timeframe is anticipated to go through June 2021.